imbo/imbo/docs/installation/configuration.rst

 Storage adapters are responsible for storing the original images you put into Imbo.
 As with the database adapter it is not possible to simply switch the adapter without having migration scripts available to move the stored images.
 Choose an adapter with care.

 In the default configuration file the :ref:`default-storage-adapter` storage adapter is used.
-You can choose to override this in your ``config.php`` file by specifying a different adapter.
+You can choose to override this in your configuration file by specifying a different adapter.
 You can either specify an instance of a storage adapter directly, or specify an anonymous function that will return an instance of a storage adapter when executed.
 Which storage adapter to use is specified in the ``storage`` key in the configuration array:

 .. code-block:: php